Perturbing scattering resonances in non-Hermitian systems: a generalized Wigner-Smith operator formulation

-The generalized Wigner-Smith operator contains sufficient information to predict resonance shifts induced by arbitrary system perturbations.
+By itself $\mathbf{Q}_\omega$ lacks the specificity required to efficiently capture localized or parametric system perturbations.
+For this reason, we also consider the generalized WS operator $\mathbf{Q}_\alpha$, defined by Eq. (\ref{eq:ws-definition}) with $\omega \rightarrow \alpha$, where $\alpha$ is an arbitrary variable.
+Operators of this kind have recently attracted attention in the optical domain as a tool for engineering light in complex scattering environments \cite{PhysRevLett.119.033903, Horodynski2019, Bouchet2021}.
+Importantly, by virtue of its generalized nature, $\mathbf{Q}_\alpha$ contains sufficient information to predict resonance shifts induced by arbitrary system perturbations.
 To show this, we consider a generic scattering system described by a scattering matrix $\mathbf{S}$, whose poles are assumed to be of order one.
-Let $\alpha$ denote some system parameter, such as the temperature, shape or size of some component of the system.
-If $\omega_p$ denotes a complex resonant frequency and the system is perturbed so that $\alpha$ changes value to $\alpha'$, the resonant frequency will shift to $\omega_p'$.
+Let $\alpha$ ($\alpha'$) denote some system parameter, such as the temperature, shape or size of some component of the system, before (after) it is perturbed.
 To determine the change in the resonant frequency $\Delta\omega_p = \omega_p' - \omega_p$ that is induced by the perturbation $\Delta\alpha = \alpha' - \alpha$, consider the function $f(\omega, \alpha) = \det[\mathbf{S}^{-1}(\omega, \alpha)]$, whose zeros coincide with the poles of $\mathbf{S}$.
 Assuming the perturbation is small, a first order, multivariate Taylor expansion of $f$ gives

 where $f = f(\omega, \alpha)$ and $f' = f(\omega', \alpha')$.
 Ideally, we would evaluate Eq. (\ref{eq:taylor-series-brief}) at $\omega = \omega_p$, $\omega' = \omega'_p$ and solve for $\Delta\omega_p$.
 Some care is required, however, in recasting the result back in terms of $\mathbf{S}$, whose elements diverge at $\omega_p$.
 This problem can be mitigated by calculating the residue of each term on the right hand side of Eq. (\ref{eq:taylor-series-brief}) at $\omega=\omega_p$, which ultimately yields (see Supplemental Material for more details \cite{supplemental})